Why should you invest in Detroit properties?

 Housing market

 Property investors looking for above-market yields in a liquid market have a unique option in Detroit.
-The purchase prices in Detroit for a single-family home is significantly less than $100,000, giving the opportunity for rental investors to enjoy significant returns and cash flow.
+The purchase prices in Detroit for a single-family home are significantly less than $100,000, giving the opportunity for rental investors to enjoy significant returns and cash flow.

-The median home value in September 2021 was $229,674 compared to $508,297 in New York and $817,218 in Los Angeles.
-This allows more people in Detroit to afford a house and why Detroit homeownership rates are 71.8% compared to about 50.9% in LA and NY.
-With a median monthly rent of $1,348 per month and a rental vacancy rate of 5.7%, Detroit offers one of the most attractive rental markets across the country providing an excellent opportunity for those investors seeking rental yield.
+The median home value in May 2024 was $85,000 compared to $800,000 in New York and $1.2m in Los Angeles.
+This allows more people in Detroit to afford a house and why Detroit homeownership rates are 52% compared to about 45% in LA and 33% NY.
+With a median monthly rent of $1,200 per month and a rental vacancy rate of 5.9%, Detroit offers one of the most attractive rental markets across the country providing an excellent opportunity for those investors seeking rental yield.

 Despite the pandemic last year, the housing market in Detroit has increased and the sale prices remained at a strong level.
-Although COVID-19 certainly had a strong impact on the economy of the region, low interest rates remain, and demand continues to outpace the supply of properties.
+Although COVID-19 certainly had a strong impact on the economy of the region demand continues to outpace the supply of properties.
 Attracted by the low prices in Detroit, the demand for single-family rentals is skyrocketing and has increased 19.1% since last year.
 The housing market in Detroit grew throughout the pandemic and the real estate investors can expect a continued increase in the following years as the demand for housing continues to exceed supply.
 Moreover, the city of Detroit has committed to building 12,000 affordable housing units by 2023.
 Expanding new construction of affordable housing will bring more stability to Detroit's housing market in long term.

 • The average monthly rent in Detroit has increased by 3% over the last year.

-• The rental vacancy rate for Detroit Illinois was 5.70% in 2020.
+• The rental vacancy rate for Detroit Illinois is 5.9% in 2024.

 Our portfolio of Detroit property investments